 The site of the German Nazi Concentration and Extermination Camp of Auschwitz and Birkenau is an hour’s drive west of Krakow.
-Between June 1941 and January 1945 about one million men, women and children died in the three Auschwitz concentration camps – Auschwitz proper, Birkenau and Monowitz – and their more than forty sub-camps.
+Between June 1941 and January 1945 about one million men, women and children died in the three Auschwitz concentration camps –Auschwitz proper, Birkenau and Monowitz –and their more than forty sub-camps.
 Maximilian Kolbe was a Polish priest who died as prisoner 16670 in Auschwitz on August 14, 1941.
 When a prisoner escaped from the camp, the Nazis selected 10 others to be killed by starvation in reprisal for the escape.
 One of the 10 selected to die pleaded to be spared for the sake of his wife and children.
 Father Kolbe asked to die in his place and his request was granted.
 All ten died with Father Kolbe being the last.

-The Trail of Wooden Architecture, a collection of 237 unique wooden buildings, some listed as UNESCO World Heritage Sites, is located in the Malopolska Province whose capital city is Krakow.
+The Trail of Wooden Architecture, a collection of 237 unique wooden buildings, some listed as UNESCO World Heritage Sites, is in the Malopolska Province whose capital city is Krakow.
 Many of these buildings are churches.
-During a short stay in Poland, it is not possible to see all the monuments in this group, yet stopping for a prayer at a church or two will be memorable.
+During a short stay in Poland, it is not possible to see all the monuments in this group; however, stopping for a prayer at a church or two will be memorable.
 The Trail of Wooden Architecture meanders through the region for over 1,500 km, connecting the 237 sites.

 WARSAW & SURROUNDINGS

 Warsaw is Poland's capital.
-The city was left in ruins at the end of World War II, but has regained some of its former splendor.
+The city was left in ruins at the end of World War II but it has regained some of its former splendor.
 It is now the economic hub of the country, home of many international companies and government buildings.
 It is also an important place for religious pilgrims.

 Several famous people are related to the religious history of Warsaw.
-Along with sites that held significance in the life of Pope Paul II, people can visit the Convent of the Congregation of the Sisters of Our Lady of Mercy, which Helena Kowalska (St. Faustina) entered in 1925.
-Pilgrims may also want to pray at the tomb of Father Jerzy Popieluszko in the Church of St. Stanislaw Kostka.
+Along with sites that held significance in the life of St. Pope Paul II, people can visit the Convent of the Congregation of the Sisters of Our Lady of Mercy, which Helena Kowalska (St. Faustina) entered in 1925.
+Pilgrims may also want to pray at the tomb of Blessed Father Jerzy Popieluszko in the Church of St. Stanislaw Kostka.
 He was famous for his anti-communist Masses in defense of the Catholic Church and freedom and was eventually kidnapped and killed by Security Service agents.
-Finally, Cardinal Stefan Wyszinski, is also well-know for his resistance to communism in Poland.
+Finally, Venerable Cardinal Stefan Wyszinski, is also well-known for his resistance to communism in Poland.
 His body is entombed at St. John's Cathedral.
 In 1989, canonization proceedings began for him.

 Near Warsaw, Niepokalanów Monastery was established by St. Maximilian Kolbe in 1927.
 During WWII, he was in the Auschwitz Concentration Camp, where he gave his life in exchange for the life of another man.
 Today the Monastery is visited by thousands of pilgrims as its Statue of Holy Mary is considered to have miraculous powers.
 On its right, there is a museum dedicated to Maximilian Kolbe.

 On September 1, 1939, the attack of Nazi Germany on Gdansk officially marked the beginning of World War II.
 Years later, Gdansk became the cradle of Solidarity and Lech Walesa, its most famous inhabitant and winner of the Nobel Peace Prize, became the symbol of the fall of communism in Central and Eastern Europe.
 Visitors can see the place where Lech Walesa jumped over the wall to join the shipyard workers on strike and start Solidarity and also the places honoring the heroes of those times.
-The 42-meter-high crosses of the Fallen Shipyard Workers Monument stand at the entrance gates to the Gdansk Shipyard where workers who were on strike during December, 1970, were shot and killed.
+The 42-meter-high crosses of the Fallen Shipyard Workers Monument stand at the entrance gates to the Gdansk Shipyard where workers who were on strike during December 1970, were shot and killed.
 This is considered to be the beginning of the breakdown of the East European communist system.
-An inscription on the wall (in the center) and sums up what happened here: "They gave their lives for you to live proudly."
+An inscription on the wall sums up what happened here: "They gave their lives for you to live proudly."